On the Polynomial Szemer\'edi Theorem in Finite Commutative Rings: A matrix manipulation in the proof of Proposition

 \begin{lemma} Let $M$, $N$, and $H$ be positive integers which satisfy $M < H$ and $M+MH < N$.
 If $x, y \in \zn$ have $\zn$-height at most $M$ and $x$ is nonzero, then $x + Hy$ is nonzero. \end{lemma} \begin{proof} We observe that $-x \in \{1,\ldots, M\} \cup \{N-M,\ldots, N-1\}$ and $Hy \in \{0,H,\ldots, HM\} \cup \{N-HM,\ldots, N-H\}$.
 Then $x + Hy \equiv 0 \bmod N$ could only hold if $\{1,\ldots, M\} \cup \{N-M,\ldots, N-1\}$ intersects $\{0,H,\ldots, HM\} \cup \{N-HM,\ldots, N-H\}$ modulo $N$.
 Now, we observe the following: \begin{enumerate} \item $\{1,\ldots, M\}$ does not intersect $\{0,H,\ldots, HM\}$ modulo $N$ if $M < H$ and $HM < N$. \item $\{1,\ldots, M\}$ does not intersect $\{N-HM,\ldots, N-H\}$ modulo $N$ if $M < N$ and $M < N-HM$. \item $\{N-M,\ldots, N-1\}$ does not intersect $\{0,H,\ldots, HM\}$ modulo $N$ if $HM < N$ and $HM < N-M$. \item $\{N-M,\ldots, N-1\}$ does not intersect $\{N-HM,\ldots, N-H\}$ modulo $N$ if $N-HM > 0$ and $N-H < N-M$. \end{enumerate} Removing redundant conditions, we see that $x +Hy \equiv 0 \bmod N$ cannot hold if $M < H$ and $M+MH < N$. \end{proof}

 The next proposition is algorithmic in nature, and its (admittedly tedious) proof is straightforward.
-It will be helpful to define the \emph{$\zn$-height} of a matrix $A$ with entries in $\zn$ as the smallest nonnegative integer $M$ such that the $\zn$-height of each entry in $A$ is at most $M$. \begin{proposition} Let $N$, $M_0$, $n$, and $m$ be positive integers such that $M_0^{2^{nm^2}} 2^{3 \cdot 2^{nm^2}} < N$.
+We recall that the $\zn$-height of a matrix $A$ with entries in $\zn$ is the smallest nonnegative integer $M$ such that the $\zn$-height of each entry in $A$ is at most $M$.
+In the proof of Proposition~\ref{prop: Us control}, the proposition below is applied to a matrix with coefficients determined by an essentially distinct family of linear polynomials with bounded $\zn$-height.
+After applying the proposition, certain linear averages with parameters determined by the new matrix $B$ are controllable by way of Lemma~\ref{lem: Ud bound if invertible}.

+\begin{proposition} Let $N$, $M_0$, $n$, and $m$ be positive integers such that $M_0^{2^{nm^2}} 2^{3 \cdot 2^{nm^2}} < N$.
 Let $A = (a_{i,j})$ be an $n \times m$ matrix with entries in $\zn$ such that every column has a nonzero entry, no two columns are identical, and every entry has $\zn$-height at most $M_0$.
 Then $A$ can be transformed via elementary row operations into a matrix $B$ of $\zn$-height at most $(8M_0)^{2^{nm^2}}$ such that, within each row of $B$, all entries are distinct and nonzero. \end{proposition} \begin{proof} The result is trivial when $n = 1$, since we can take $B = A$.
 Suppose $n > 1$.

 First, we show that we can transform $A$ via elementary row operations into a matrix $A'$ which has all nonzero entries, while keeping track of the $\zn$-height.
 Moreover, we will ensure that no two columns of $A'$ are identical.